 New trends in the Business Intelligence world point to the use of Big Data as a tool to get more information about customers and improve the decision-making process.

-Big Data consists of a big volume of information that can be extracted from different sources, mainly from digital environments where customers are involved.
+It consists of a big volume of information that can be extracted from different sources, mainly from digital environments where customers are involved.
 So we can use varied information, quantitative/qualitative data, and get to know more about your customers.

-Big Data contemplates unstructured information than can be gathered from many sources due to the use of new devices such as cell phones, notebooks, blogs, social networks, etc. Companies are recognizing the potential of information in order to achieve a better understanding of the business as well as customer’s behavior.
+It contemplates unstructured information than can be gathered from many sources due to the use of new devices such as cell phones, notebooks, blogs, social networks, etc. Companies are recognizing the potential of information in order to achieve a better understanding of the business as well as customer’s behavior.

 Big Data or Business Intelligence